univention/univention-keycloak-app/README.md

 ## Unit test in the container

-We are working on unit test in the keycloak container.
-At some point they will be executed automatically in a pipeline job.
+We have unit test for the univention-ldap-mapper.
+These are executed during the image build.

 ## ucs-test-keycloak and test jobs